ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/lexical_variants.rst

 inflector uses a list of 558 irregular verb preterite and past participle forms scraped from Wikipedia and Wiktionary to support its operations.

+It should be stated that the rules below have been gleaned from various grammar sources scattered about the Internet.
+Some grammar sites present subsets of these rules; others present some rules without mentioning any exceptions; and other sites simply present incorrect information.
+We developed these algorithms iteratively, over a period of time, adjusting for exceptions and violations as we found them.
+This is still a work in progress.

 Algorithm for the Third-Person Singular Present
 ----------------------------------------------